Skip to content

 Speak from experience sharing everything I heard, read, learned and discovered with my own tattoos:

-• Protect the tattoo: your tattoo artist may have covered your new print with plastic wrap (transparent and very thin plastic or a bandage), respect the time he or she has recommended.
-If it's 4 hours it's 4 hours, don't remove the film ahead of time even if you really want to see how it turned out.
+• Protect your tattoo: Your tattoo artist may have covered your new tattoo with cling film (very thin, transparent plastic or a bandage), so stick to the recommended time.
+If it's 4 hours, it's 4 hours, so don't remove the film before time, even if you're really looking forward to seeing how it turned out.

-The reason is obvious: you must keep the newly made tattoo protected so that bacteria does not adhere to it and so that the blood clots.
-Avoid any contact with dirty surfaces and once the paper is removed, do not cover it again with that same film, you run the risk of infection.
+The reason is obvious: you must keep your newly made tattoo protected so that bacteria do not stick to it and so that the blood does not clot.
+Avoid any contact with dirty surfaces and once you have removed the paper, do not cover it with the same film again, you run the risk of infection.
 In fact, it is best to let it air out, it will heal much faster if you do it correctly.

 • Cleaning: the first wash has arrived, don't be scared.
-Too easy.
+It's very easy.
 Your tattoo artist has probably recommended that you wash the tattooed area 3 times a day with an antibacterial soap.
-It is essential that it be hypoallergenic, that it does not contain perfumes or dyes.
-Even though it is antibacterial, check the INCI and check that it is natural.
-Your skin absorbs 65% of what you apply to it, but when injured, this percentage is higher and the damage will also be higher.
-If you apply hygiene or care products with sulfates and other potentially harmful ingredients, there is a good chance that that area will become irritated and dry out very easily.
-It's easy, don't get too complicated, you don't have to choose a weird soap.
-It is as simple as using a neutral soap .
-Always use warm or cold water and very important: dry the area very well (humidity is always a source of infections).
-When drying the tattoo, do not drag or rub, Gently press until you completely absorb all the moisture .
+It is essential that it is hypoallergenic, that it does not contain perfumes or dyes.
+Even if it is antibacterial, check the INCI and make sure it is natural.
+Your skin absorbs 65% of what you apply to it, but when it is newly injured this percentage is higher and the damage will also be higher.
+If you apply hygiene or care products with sulfates and other potentially harmful ingredients, there is a high chance that the area will become irritated and dry out very easily.
+It's easy, don't make it too complicated, you don't have to choose a strange soap.
+It's as simple as using a neutral soap .
+Always use warm or cold water and very important: Dry the area very well (humidity is always a hotbed of infections).
+When drying the tattoo, do not drag or rub, Press gently until all the moisture is completely absorbed .
 Kitchen paper is ideal for this.
-Never scratch or remove scabs from the tattooed area.
+Never scratch or remove the scabs from the tattooed area.

-Soaps that I have used to clean my tattoos (they are practically the same ones that I use all year round)
+Soaps I have used to clean my tattoos (they are practically the same ones I use all year round)

-2. Soap Fragrance and sulfate free for extremely sensitive skin, perfect for the entire body including the face.
-It is ideal for cleaning all tattoos because it is a very mild soap-free soap, it does not foam at all .
+2. Soap Fragrance-free and sulfate-free for extremely sensitive skin, perfect for the entire body, including the face.
+It is ideal for cleaning all tattoos because it is a very gentle soap without soap, it does not create any foam .

-• Moisturize: use a moisturizing lotion on the tattooed area every time you clean it and massage gently until your skin has completely absorbed it.
-If you can, avoid direct contact with clothing.
+• Moisturize: Use a moisturizing cream on the tattooed area every time you clean it and massage gently until your skin has completely absorbed it.
+If possible, avoid direct contact with clothing.
 If it is in a visible area, protect it with a cream with sun protection factor, although avoid direct contact with the sun as much as possible.
-Bathing in rivers, beaches and/or swimming pools is completely prohibited during the following weeks (recommendations vary from 15 to 30 days).
-This care is essential if you want your tattoo to heal very well and not lose color in the future.
+Swimming in rivers, beaches and/or swimming pools is strictly prohibited for the following weeks (recommendations vary from 15 to 30 days).
+This care is essential if you want your tattoo to heal well and not lose color in the future.

-Although sea water is natural, there are also other types of naturalities and waste that navigate in it.
-Keep this in mind if you want your tattoo to heal sooner and not itch and look the way it deserves.
+Although sea water is natural, there are also other types of natural substances and waste floating around in it.
+Keep this in mind if you want your tattoo to heal faster, not itch, and look as good as it should.

 The balms that I have used the most to care for and scar my tattoos (more than 10), in order of preference:

-1. Buriti Balm by Pai Skincare; It spreads a lot, is absorbed very well, smells wonderful and is 100% natural.
-I use this balm all year round, as a maintenance balm (my favorite)
+1. Buriti Balm by Pai Skincare; it goes a long way, absorbs very well, smells wonderful and is 100% natural.
+I use this balm all year round, as a maintenance balm (my favorite).

-2. St. John's Wort repair balm , it has a very intense smell and is very nutritious.
-It is fantastic because it is absorbed very quickly and greatly relieves the sensation of heat, especially the first few days.
-I always recommend this balm if you have had a very large, colorful tattoo with a lot of fill.
-There the skin suffers a lot.
+2. St. John's Wort repair balm , it has a very intense smell and is very nourishing, it is fantastic because it is absorbed very quickly and it greatly relieves the sensation of heat, especially the first few days.
+I always recommend this balm if you have had a very large, coloured tattoo with a lot of filler.
+The skin suffers a lot in those cases.

-3. Beeswax ointment with propolis : relieves instantly, heals very quickly and is absorbed quite quickly.
-It only has one but, if it is very cold it solidifies, but with a little heat it dissolves easily.
+3. Beeswax ointment with propolis : it provides instant relief, heals very quickly and is absorbed fairly quickly.
+It only has one drawback: if it is very cold it solidifies, but with a little heat it dissolves easily.

-Before using these balms I discovered Skin Savior from One Love Organics, an American brand that is no longer sold in Europe.
+Before using these balms I discovered Skin Savior by One Love Organics, an American brand that is no longer sold in Europe.

-Cleaning, moisturizing and protecting will be three basic and routine care during the following days.
-Depending on the tattoo – if it is shaded, with relief… -, the area and the size, it will take more or less to heal (from 15/20 days to 5 weeks).
+Clean, moisturise and protect are three basic and routine care steps during the following days.
+Depending on the tattoo – whether it is shaded, raised…-, the area and the size, it will take more or less time to heal (from 15/20 days to 5 weeks).
 If you want to speed up this process, remember to take care of that new scar daily.
 Always .
-The first care and time you dedicate to your tattoo will influence and be essential for it to heal very well.
+The first care and time you dedicate to your tattoo will influence and be essential for it to heal well.

 My experience

 My first tattoos were small, flat and in black ink*.
-I followed my tattoo artist's advice at all times -except for the cream he recommended: Bepanthol-.
-I only used it the first two days of the first tattoo.
-I have never used it again, why?
+I followed my tattoo artist's advice at all times - except for the cream he recommended: Bepanthol.
+I only used it the first two days after the first tattoo.
+I have never used it again.
+Why?
 Because of the ingredients it contains:

 Aqua.
 Panthenol.
 Isopropyl myristate.
 Cetyl alcohol.
 Stearyl alcohol.
 Propylene glycol.
 Lanolin.
 Potassium cetyl phosphate.
 Pantolactone.
 Phenoxyethanol .